pocesar/angular-errorlookup/README.md

   reference.

   Eg:
   ```js
   // returns Function(Extra: Object)
   ErrorLookup.error('group','user')({'required':true});
   // returns [{name:'required',message:'You must fill your name',label:'your name'}]
   ```

+* `ErrorLookup.remove()`

+* `ErrorLookup.add(scope: Scope, name: String, model: ngModel, attr: $attr, groupName: String, label: String)`

+  This method is boring as hell.
+Long parameter list and you shouldn't need to call it manually if you use the directives.
+You need to provide everything to the function or it breaks.

+  * `scope`: the current scope
+  * `name`: the name of the ng-model, it automatically defaults to the string inside `ng-model="this.one.here"`
+  * `model`: the model itself (ngModelController) or ngFormController if you add a form model to it
+  * ``

 * `ErrorLookup.errors(group: String, pick: Array = [])`